RozbehSharahi/graphql3/README.md

 /** @var SiteSchemaRegistry $siteSchemaRegistry */
 $siteSchemaRegistry->registerSiteSchema('my-site', (new NoopSchemaBuilder())->build())
 ```

-In order to have some real working TYPO3 code, follow the next chapter `Getting started`.
+In order to have some real working TYPO3 code, continue to the next chapter `Getting started`.

 # Getting started

 We assume you have a working TYPO3 extension and a site with identifier `my-site`.

 Also make sure to have a proper `Configuration/Services.yaml` similar to this one running: